 She returned to competitive action in early 2021 but then in February suffered a concussion while training in Switzerland.
 Luckily, her helmet took the brunt of the damage.
 After two weeks off snow, she came back to earn her career-best world championship result, finishing seventh.
 She ended the season by adding another top-five World Cup result to her record, putting her in the top-1o of the World Cup halfpipe season standings for the first time.
 In December 2021, Hosking achieved a new career best with her fourth-place finish at the World Cup in Copper Mountain.

-Hosking made her FIS World Cup debut in September 2017, but she was no stranger to international competition, having entered her first World Snowboard Tour event in March 2012.
-The biggest interruption to Hosking’s career came in 2015-16 when she broke both wrists doing dryland training, leaving her unable to use her hands for six weeks after undergoing surgery.
-She came back to win the junior and senior national titles in slopestyle in March 2016.
-Hosking made her Olympic debut at PyeongChang 2018.
+Hosking had made her FIS World Cup debut in September 2017, but she was no stranger to international competition, having entered her first World Snowboard Tour event in March 2012.

-Getting into the Sport: Got hooked on snowboarding at age 7 when she borrowed her brother’s board and rode it in the driveway… Entered her first competition when she was 10… Outside Interests: Is in the sports-studies program at Polyvalente St-Jérome… Ambassador for Breakfast Club of Canada… Enjoys swimming and fishing in the off-season… Odds and Ends: Inspired by Shaun White, Kelly Clark, Jamie Anderson and Mark McMorris for being hard workers and progressing the sport…
+Getting into the Sport: Got hooked on snowboarding at age 7 when she borrowed her brother’s board and rode it in the driveway… Entered her first competition when she was 10… Outside Interests: Ambassador for Breakfast Club of Canada… Spokesperson for Le Centre Omega, focused on keepings kids in school… Enjoys camping, reading, and scuba diving (has her open water certification)… Odds and Ends: Inspired by Shaun White, Kelly Clark, Jamie Anderson and Mark McMorris for being hard workers and progressing the sport…

 |2018 PyeongChang||Snowboard||Halfpipe - Women||19|